 The Isuzu group is subject to various government regulations in the countries in which it does business, such as business and investment approvals, export controls designed to protect national security, and other import/export regulations such as tariff rules.
 We are also subject to legal requirements concerning areas such as commerce, antitrust, patents, consumer rights, taxation, foreign exchange, environmental preservation, recycling, and safety.
 Unexpected changes in these regulations could have a negative impact on the earnings and financial position of the Isuzu group.
 Exhaust emissions regulations are generally being tightened amid growing environmental awareness.
-Since substantial investment is required to comply with these regulations, failure to generate sufficient sales to recover this investment could have a negative impact on the earnings and financial position of the Isuzu group.
+Since substantial investment is required to comply with these regulations, failure to generate sufficient sales to recover this investment could have a negative impact on the earnings and financial position pact on the earnings and financial position.